zincsearch/zincsearch/README.md

 Zinc is a search engine that does full text indexing.
 It is a lightweight alternative to Elasticsearch and runs using a fraction of the resources.
 It uses [bluge](https://github.com/blugelabs/bluge) as the underlying indexing library.

-It is very simple and easy to operate as opposed to Elasticsearch which requires a couple dozen knobs to understand and tune.
+It is very simple and easy to operate as opposed to Elasticsearch which requires a couple dozen knobs to understand and tune which you can get up and running in 2 minutes

 It is a drop-in replacement for Elasticsearch if you are just ingesting data using APIs and searching using kibana (Kibana is not supported with zinc.
 Zinc provides its own UI).